What is atherosclerosis?

 Coronary artery bypass

 This is most often called bypass surgery.
-It is often done in people who have angina (chest pain) because of atherosclerosis in the heart arteries.
+It is often done in people who have angina (chest pain) or have had a heart attack and have significant atherosclerosis in multiple heart arteries.
 During the surgery, a bypass is created around a blocked area of an artery.
 A healthy vein is taken from elsewhere in the body.
 This is called a graft.
 The graft is usually taken from the leg or from the chest wall.
 The graft is attached above and below the blocked area of a coronary artery.
 This lets blood flow around the blocked area.
-Sometimes more than one artery needs to be bypassed during the same surgery.
+An artery from another blood vessel in the chest can also be used to supply the heart artery blood beyond a blockage as well.
+Sometimes more than 1 artery needs to be bypassed during the same surgery.

 What are possible complications of atherosclerosis?